zchee/golang-wiki/HandlingIssues.md

     Should be fixed soon, but is not included in or needed by a release.

+- Backlog

+    Someone has plans to work on it, but is not assigned to a release milestone yet.

 - Unplanned

     Might be fixed at some point, but nobody is planning to do it.